Description and Discussion on DCASE 2025 Challenge Task 2: First-shot Unsupervised Anomalous Sound Detection for Machine Condition Monitoring: Introduction

 Anomalous sound detection (ASD)~\cite{koizumi2017neyman, kawaguchi2017how, koizumi2019neyman, kawaguchi2019anomaly, koizumi2019batch, suefusa2020anomalous, purohit2020deep} involves determining whether the sound emitted from a target machine is normal or anomalous.
 This capability plays a crucial role in automating the detection of mechanical failures, which is essential in the era of the fourth industrial revolution and AI-driven factory automation.

 One of the key challenges in developing ASD systems lies in the scarcity and limited diversity of anomalous samples available for training.
-To address this, the first ASD task was introduced in the DCASE Challenge 2020 Task 2~\cite{Koizumi2020dcase}, focusing on “unsupervised ASD,” which aimed to detect unknown anomalous sounds using only normal sound samples for training.
+To address this, the first ASD task was introduced in the DCASE Challenge 2020 Task 2~\cite{Koizumi2020dcase}, focusing on “unsupervised ASD~(UASD),” which aimed to detect unknown anomalous sounds using only normal sound samples for training.
 Building on this, subsequent challenges in 2021 and 2022~\cite{Kawaguchi2021, Dohi2022DCASE} tackled the issue of domain shifts to enable broader application of ASD systems.
 Domain shifts refer to discrepancies between data from the source and target domains, arising due to variations in machine operational conditions or environmental noise.

-In the DCASE Challenge 2023 and 2024 Task 2~\cite{Dohi2023DCASE, Nishida2024DCASE}, "first-shot unsupervised ASD," real-world scenarios were explored even further as a "first-shot" ASD task.
-This is a task that requires solving UASD against completely novel machine types, without access to data from similar machine types that can be used for model training or hyperparameter tuning.
-This scenario is typically encountered in real-world situations where the rapid deployment of ASD systems is required and collecting a variety of training or test data is infeasible.
-To implement this problem setting, the evaluation dataset consists of sounds from new machine types unseen in the development dataset.
-This design prevented participants from relying on manual tunings, which are often impractical in many real-world contexts.
-For instance, hyperparameter tuning for each machine type using the development dataset or training ASD systems with the same machine type sounds has become infeasible.
+The DCASE 2023/2024 Task 2 (“first-shot” UASD)~\cite{Dohi2023DCASE, Nishida2024DCASE} targeted a realistic setting where systems must detect anomalies for entirely novel machine types without access to similar-type data for training or hyperparameter tuning.
+This reflects rapid-deployment scenarios in which collecting diverse training or test data—especially anomalous samples—is infeasible, and therefore manual test-driven tuning is unrealistic.
+Accordingly, the evaluation data comprise machine types absent from the development set to enforce this constraint.

 The DCASE2025 Challenge Task 2 maintains the previous task setting as a first-shot problem under domain generalization conditions, using newly recorded machine sound data as the evaluation dataset.
 In addition, there are several modifications: We provide additional supplementary data for each machine, including clean machine recordings or noise samples, which can optionally be used to enhance ASD performance in noisy environments.
 Also, participants are asked to provide the computational complexity of their solutions.
 Although this score is not used for the official rankings, it helps clarify the balance between model complexity and performance—a key factor for lightweight ASD applications on edge devices.
+In this paper, we provide explanations on this task and discuss the challenge results.